Common Terms in Procurement

 - Aid agencies should always ask for references from other known sources who may have procured goods or services from the identified supplier in the past.

-Contracts should not be awarded to bidders who during the procurement procedures:
+Contracts will not be awarded to bidders who during the procurement procedures:

 - Are subject to a conflict of interests.